-Ideally, thank you messages should brand you as these descriptors instead:
+Ideally, business thank you messages should brand you as these descriptors instead:

 When looking to define your own voice, look to your company’s mission or value statement.
 What kind of experience do you hope to create for customers?
 Remember, it’s much easier to “hear” the tone of a message when you read it aloud.
 So, close that office door and try reading through each message first.
 Does your writing sound natural and sincere?
 Are you speaking your audience’s language?
 Try swapping out word choices to refine your tone.

-5. Sending Thank You Messages in a Single Format
+5. Sending Business Thank You Notes in a Single Format

 Thank you messages should function like a gear in your omni-channel machine.
 Consider saying “thank you” for different things through different channels.
 A message thanking a newsletter subscriber for signing up works great via email.
 A new customer who just made their first purchase might be wooed to buy again through a direct mail thank you card featuring digital handwriting.
 Creating multiple touch points helps keep your brand top-of-mind.
 Why not use your thank you messages to achieve this goal?

 The purpose of a thank you note is to express gratitude.
 It’s hard to do that when you’re asking for something.
 If your message pushes for a sale, subscription, review, referral, etc. the spirit of gratitude might get lost.
 Worse, you and your brand may come off as unappreciative or pushy.